knewplay/book-programming-essential/programming-fundamentals/chapter10.md

 ### Game Development

 In the realm of digital creativity, game development stands out as a fascinating fusion of art and science.
 It's more than just playing games; it's about building them from the ground up.
-In this field, you combine elements of storytelling and visual art with the logic of programming, creating interactive experiences that can range from simple, engaging puzzles to complex, immersive worlds.
+In this field, you combine elements of storytelling and visual art with the logic of programming, creating interactive experiences ranging from simple, engaging puzzles to complex, immersive worlds.

 One of the core concepts in game development is the game loop, a continuous cycle that keeps the game running and responsive.
 It's the heartbeat of every game, constantly checking for player inputs, updating the game state, and rendering the game world on the screen.